IRTF-HRPC/drafts/draft-feminism.md

 # Introduction

 This document aims to use a feminist framework to analyse the impacts of internet protocols on society.
-It is based on a document called The {{Feminist Principles of the Internet}}, a series of 17 statements with a "gender and sexual rights lens on critical internet-related rights" for the purpose of enabling women's rights movements to explore issues related to internet technology.
+It is based on a document called The The Feminist Principles of the Internet {{FPI}}, a series of 17 statements with a "gender and sexual rights lens on critical internet-related rights" for the purpose of enabling women's rights movements to explore issues related to internet technology.

 These Principles, as well as most of the experiences and learnings of the feminist movement in the digital age, have focused on invisioning a more just internet as a necessary action in building a more just society, namely one that recognizes differences across a variety of lived experience and identity.